ShafinKhadem/docker-practice-MERN/README.md

 ### Notes

+Most frontend frameworks won't pass all environment variables to browser runtime.
+Only variables with specific name format (e.g. prefix by `REACT_APP_` for react) will be passed.

-`COPY ./src ./` copies the contents of `./src` (not the folder itself) to workdir.
+`COPY ./src .` copies the contents of `./src` (not the folder itself) to workdir.
 In most cases, you want to do `COPY ./src ./src`.

-To access host machine's ports from container, add the followingin docker-compose.yml:
+To access host machine's ports from container, add the following in docker-compose.yml:
 ```yml
     extra_hosts:
       - "host.docker.internal:host-gateway"